etmitchell2022/BinaryCalculator/README.md

   Topics discussed: Finalized the project and made final commits.
 Finished README and submitted project.

 Task Distribution:
-1.Evan Knapke
+1.Evan Knapke = Created .gitignore.
+Created some tests.
+Created toggle number functionality.
+Plugged toggle, square, and square root into UI.
+Miscellaneous refactoring.
 2.Evan Mitchell = Completed tests for squareRoot and squareNumber.
 Made minor UI changes and removed warnings.
-3.Noah Ziems
+3.Noah Ziems = functionality of square root and square.
+Fix of some radix bugs.
-4.Haden Foster
+4.Haden Foster = functionality of plus, minus, division, multiplication in calculator.java, Everything in CalculatorUI.java besides the implementation of the square and square root functionality
-5.Corbin Curnutt
+5.Corbin Curnutt = cleaned up code in CalculatorUI.